oseph/ortfolio/README.md

 * Images are set to render at max width of 650px
 * Thumbnails are set to render at a max width of 300px
 * You can change these defaults by editing the CSS
-* * make sure you have those semicolons and proper quotation marks.
+* Make sure you've got those semicolons and proper quotation marks

 ## Videos?